-All students submitting a dissertation or thesis are required to have them read by the Graduate Reader for quality and professionalism.
-Students will not be graduated until their document has been approved by the Graduate School.
-It is recommended that students turn their dissertation or thesis in early once it has been approved by the committee and the department chair.
+All students submitting a dissertation or thesis are required to have them read by the Graduate Reader/Editor and the Formatter for quality and professionalism.
+It is recommended that students submit their publication-ready, with minimal errors, thesis or dissertation as early as possible once the document has been approved by the committee and the department chair.
+Theses and dissertations are reviewed in the order in which they are received.
+The degree will not be conferred until the student completes the Graduate Reader/Editor and the Formatter corrections and uploads the document.
 Late submissions will not be considered for that term's graduation (see deadlines).

 For students submitting a thesis or dissertation, the Graduate School provides formatting assistance with style manual formatting, assistance with graduate school requirements, as well as corresponding forms and any applicable requirements.
 Contact information for the Graduate School Formatter and hours of availability can be found on the Graduate School website under Thesis and Dissertation Consultation.

 Students, not committee chairs, must submit/upload their own thesis/dissertation to Vireo.

 Additionally, the graduate school provides a "Thesis, Dissertation, & Professional Paper Technical Manual".

 The Graduate Reader/Editor reviews dissertations and theses for grammar and citations once they have been successfully defended.